Journey-Cloud/self-hosted-boilerplate/site/_posts/2024-05-02-docker-compose-macos.markdown

 2. Save text file as `docker-compose.yml` in a designated directory.
 In this example, we save in `~/Documents/journey`.

-3. Go to the designated directory and list the files in the folder.
+3. Go to the designated directory and list the files in the fol der.
 ```sh
 cd ~/Documents/journey
 ls